Teen Titans: One Year Later and the post-Geoff Johns Titans

-During the events of the Blackest Night crossover, some dead Titans are resurrected as members of the Black Lantern Corps.
+In the Blackest Night crossover, several dead Titans are resurrected as members of the Black Lantern Corps.
 In the Titans: Blackest Night miniseries, an emergency team consisting of Donna Troy, Cyborg, Wonder Girl, Starfire, Beast Boy, Kid Flash and the new Hawk and Dove, is formed to defend the Tower.
-In the ensuing battle, the Hawk is killed after her predecessor Hank Hall tears her heart out.
+In the ensuing battle, Hawk is killed after her predecessor Hank Hall tears her heart out.
 At the end of the Blackest Knight crossover, Hank Hall is resurrected and resumes his partnership with Dove.
 In the main series, Ravager and Jericho fight their father Deathstroke and the dead members of the Wilson family, resurrected as Black Lanterns.

-During this time, several back-up stories begin to run in the series: one called "The Coven", starring Black Alice, Zachary Zatara and Traci 13 and later, one starring Ravager.
+During this time, several back-up stories begin to run in the series: one called "The Coven", starring Black Alice, Zachary Zatara and Traci Thirteen and later, one starring Ravager.

 Later storylines involve the corruption of Wonder Girl at the hands of various factors (designed to address complaints about the character's abusive attitudes towards her teammates post-Infinite Crisis), Kid Devil is killed in battle, while Kid Eternity is revealed to have been beaten to death by the Calculator after being kidnapped by him.

 J. T. Krul became the writer with issue #88 and penciler Nicola Scott became the book's artist.
 The issue's teaser shows a line-up of Superboy, Wonder Girl, Raven, Beast Boy, Kid Flash and Ravager.
 The Titans undergo this roster change in issue #87, the final issue before Krul's run.
 Following a mission to an alternate dimension to rescue Raven, the team splits.
-Bombshell and Aquagirl are missing in action, Miss Martian is in a coma and she and a powerless Static leave with Cyborg to go to Cadmus Labs in order to find a way to restore his powers.
+Bombshell and Aquagirl are missing in action, Miss Martian is in a coma and she and a powerless Static leave with Cyborg to go to Project Cadmus to find a way to restore his powers.

 Damian Wayne, the current Robin, is announced as a new team member, officially joining in #89.
 A series for Static was announced.
 In January 2011, new Titan Solstice debuted in the January 2011 Wonder Girl one-shot.
 She entered the main Teen Titans title following the crossover with the Red Robin series.
-During the crossover, Tim asks the Titans for help in tracking down the Calculator after he tries to kill his friend, Tam Fox.
+During the crossover, Tim asks the Titans for help in tracking down the Calculator after he tries to kill his friend, Tamara Fox.
 Tim rejoins the team as Red Robin (rather than Robin) but Cassie would remain the leader.
 Following this, Damian quits the team.

 The book concluded with a three-part storyline spanning issues #98–100, which saw Superboy-Prime return to destroy the team.
-A large group of former Titans arrived and the series ultimately ended with Prime trapped in the Source Wall, seemingly for all eternity.
+A large group of former Titans arrived and the series ended with Prime trapped in the Source Wall.
 The remainder of the issue consisted of pieces of artwork showcasing the various Teen Titans who appeared in that incarnation of the title, contributed by various DC artists.